Quiver grassmannians, quiver varieties and the preprojective algebra: Introduction

 Let $\g$ be the Kac-Moody algebra whose Dynkin diagram is the underlying graph of $Q$ (the graph obtained by forgetting the orientation of all arrows) and let $\tilde Q$ be the \emph{double quiver} obtained from $Q$ by adding an oppositely oriented arrow $\bar a$ for every $a \in Q_1$.
 One is often interested in modules of the preprojective algebra $\cP=\cP(Q)$, which is a certain natural quotient of the path algebra $\C \tilde Q$ and inherits the grading.
 In particular, $\cP$-modules are also $\C \tilde Q$-modules.
 To each vertex $i \in Q_0$, we have an associated one-dimensional simple $\cP$-module $s^i$.
 For $w = \sum_i w_i i \in \N Q_0$, we let $s^w = \bigoplus_i (s^i)^{\oplus w_i}$ be the corresponding semisimple module.
-By the Eckmann-Sch{\" o}pf Theorem the category of $\cP$-modules has enough injectives, so we can define $q^w$ to be the injective hull of $s^w$.
-One of the main results of the current paper is that the quiver grassmannian $\Gr_{\tilde Q}(v,q^w)$ is homeomorphic to the lagrangian Nakajima quiver variety $\mathfrak{L}(v,w)$ used to give a geometric realization of irreducible highest weight representations of $\g$ (see \cite{Nak94,Nak98}).
-Furthermore, for each $\sigma$ in the Weyl group of $\g$, there is a natural finite-dimensional submodule $q^{w,\sigma}$ of $q^w$ such that the quiver grassmannian $\Gr_{\tilde Q}(v,q^{w,\sigma})$ is homeomorphic to the Demazure quiver variety $\mathfrak{L}_\sigma(v,w)$ defined by the first author \cite{Sav04a}.
-One benefit of this realization of the quiver varieties is that it avoids the description as a moduli space.
-One can view it as a uniform way of picking a representative from each orbit in the original moduli space description.
+By Baer's Theorem, the category of $\cP$-modules has enough injectives, so we can define $q^w$ to be the injective hull of $s^w$.
+One of the main results of the current paper is that the nilpotent quiver grassmannian $\NGr_{\tilde Q}(v,q^w)$ is homeomorphic to the lagrangian Nakajima quiver variety $\mathfrak{L}(v,w)$ used to give a geometric realization of irreducible highest weight representations of $\g$ (see \cite{Nak94,Nak98}).
+In addition, for each $\sigma$ in the Weyl group of $\g$, there is a natural finite-dimensional submodule $q^{w,\sigma}$ of $q^w$ such that the quiver grassmannian $\Gr_{\tilde Q}(v,q^{w,\sigma})$ is homeomorphic to the Demazure quiver variety $\mathfrak{L}_\sigma(v,w)$ defined by the first author \cite{Sav04a}.
+Since Nakajima's realization of highest weight representations and the first author's realization of Demazure modules depend only on the topological information of the spaces involved, such homeomorphisms allow one to replace quiver varieties by quiver grassmannians in the constructions.
+This change of setting affords some advantages.
+In particular, it avoids the description as a moduli space.
+One can view it as a uniform way of picking a representative from each orbit in the original moduli space descriptions.

 Quiver grassmannians admit natural group actions.
 We describe these actions and show that certain special cases agree, under the homeomorphisms described above, with well-studied groups actions on Nakajima quiver varieties.
 In this way, we are able to give a quiver grassmannian realization of the cyclic/graded quiver varieties used by Nakajima to define $t$-analogs of $q$-characters of quantum affine algebras \cite{Nak04}.